Officiants

 Officiant’s Script

-We kindly request the officiant’s script be shared beforehand so that our DJ may follow along day-of.
+We kindly request the officiant’s script be shared around the Monday prior so that our DJ may follow along day-of.
 This helps with cuing the recessional music as well as any music within (unity candle, marriage license, mixing of sands, etc).

 Thank you all for coming to day, it means a lot to ____ & ____.
-We have a talented team of professional photographer(s) and/or videographer(s) so please silence your phones and put them away.
-Without further adieu…
+We have a talented team of professional photographer(s) and/or videographer(s) who will, frankly, take better photos than you will with your phones!

 Sometimes after the couple arrive at the altar the officiant may announce one chance to take photos.
 The couple strike a pose, people snap their photos, and then phones are tucked away.